 Now that you’re all set up with a Mailchimp account, you can dive right in and set up your first email list.
-If you did not designate an existing list in the account creation process, you can easily get started by uploading a file with your contact list information via Import Your Contacts.
+If you did not designate an existing list in the account creation process, you could easily get started by uploading a file with your contact list information via Import Your Contacts.

 You can also build a list manually by selecting Add a contact and including each entry’s details by hand.

 Once the plugin is installed and activated on your website, head to the Mailchimp Settings option within your WordPress dashboard.
 There, you can connect your Mailchimp account to your website using an API key.
 This is how you’ll access your lists and forms from your site.